Canadian teen Mboko reaches Montreal final, beating Rybakina in 3rd-set tiebreaker

 MONTREAL (AP) — Canadian teenager Victoria Mboko rallied to reach the National Bank Open final, beating ninth-seeded Elena Rybakina 1-6, 7-5, 7-6 (4) on Wednesday night.

+The 18-year-old Mboko dropped to the court after Rybakina’s shot sailed long on match point as the crowd — lined with “Allez Vicky” — erupted.
+Mboko saved a match point in the third set and broke Rybakina twice to force the tiebreaker.

-The 18-year-old Mboko, ranked 85th in the world, is seeking her first WTA Tour title.
+Mboko, ranked 85th in the world, is seeking her first WTA Tour title and trying to join Faye Urban (1969) and Bianca Andreescu (2019) as the only Canadians to win the home event in the open era.
 On Thursday night, she’ll face the winner of the second semifinal between Japanese star Naomi Osaka and 16th-seeded Clara Tauson of Denmark.

-From Toronto, Mboko started the year ranked outside the top 300.
+From Toronto, Mboko will move up to at least 34th in the world after starting the year outside the top 300.
 She upset top-seeded Coco Gauff 6-1, 6-4 on Saturday to reach the quarterfinals, then topped Jessica Bouzas Maneiro 6-4, 6-2 on Monday.

 AP tennis: https://apnews.com/hub/tennis